-To help you navigate your path to success in the ever-changing Facebook advertising landscape, I’ve put together eight top Facebook advertising tips for 2019.
+To help you navigate your path to success in the ever-changing Facebook advertising landscape, I’ve put together eight great Facebook advertising tips.

 I’ve also outlined some handy strategies and collected a few gems from respected Facebook advertisers around the world that you can use to inspire your own Facebook advertising efforts.

 But before we dig into that, let’s zoom in on an important question for a second:

 Even though multiple companies pulled their ads from Facebook, we cannot argue that Facebook still remains ‘THE’ social media platform – especially when you factor in its ownership of Instagram and the ease with which you can advertise on both from Ads Manager.

 Clearly, Facebook advertising is an essential marketing channel for businesses globally.
 But how do marketers leverage it in the right way?

 We’re not going to answer this question in regards to basic post-boosting, which remains a simple process.

 Instead, we’re going to take a closer look at a higher level, where the myriad of different setup, bidding, optimization, and placement options often makes Facebook advertising tricky to navigate.

 Ready to learn how to give your Facebook ads the best chance of success?
 Here are my top eight Facebook advertising tips: